Americans report they’re more stressed than ever, which is why developing an approach of practical peace has never been more vital.

 Last fall, we asked our global community of Certified Instructors whether, in their experience, it really takes more time to be kind.
 Their answer?
 An overwhelming NO

 .
 The unanimous response from professionals across disciplines was that the time invested in the practices of kindness is never wasted.
-It’s critical to preventing escalation—as both a proactive approach and a sound basis for subsequent steps taken if a crisis does develop.
+It’s critical to preventing escalation—it’s both a proactive approach and a sound basis for subsequent steps taken if a crisis does develop.

 Recently, Master Level Certified Instructor Michael Somers shared the story

 of an encounter he observed between another therapist and a client that escalated into physical violence—needlessly, he realized in hindsight.
 The need to assert power and dominate in a perceived conflict won out over the option to kindly and calmly support an individual who simply needed to vent their emotions.
 The result was physically and psychologically traumatic for the client involved, and as a young clinician at the time, Somers was haunted by the idea that there was a nonviolent option that could have been pursued, sparing an already vulnerable individual from harm.

 The distress of witnessing this violent exchange impressed upon him the need for practical peace when defusing a crisis—a strategy that has helped him avoid reprising such escalation in his career.
 For Somers, practical peace starts with re-thinking the concept of restraint when dealing with an individual in crisis.

 “Restraint” begins a long time before any physical contact is made—if our attitude is one of prevention and support.
 As a practitioner and instructor, I have made a lifelong commitment to never put a child in a situation like [the one I witnessed], nor put a co-worker in the position I was put in that day.
 That is why I focus on the Supportive Stance℠—both in how I train my peers, and what I practice with my students.